It’s 2018—so you’ve probably realized by now that your website has an effect on the perceived credibility and quality of your business.

 Taking a screenshot of our own website’s user interaction data, we find that the most attention seems to go to the page’s headline, and then to the navbar, where users can learn more about the company or a specific service.

-This is by design—since right off the bat, we want users to understand what we do: Minneapolis Digital Marketing and SEO—and why we do it: We’re ROI-Obsessed.
+This is by design—since right off the bat, we want users to understand what we do: Minneapolis SEO and digital marketing—and why we do it: We’re ROI-Obsessed.

 A map of where users’ cursors like to hang out on our homepage